 Security by Design and Better User Experiences

 So what’s a user to do?
-Write it down somewhere?
+Write it down?
 Save it in a document on the computer?
 Email it to themselves?
-As users try to cope with unnecessarily complex security measures, it can end up creating opportunities for compromised security.
+Users trying to cope with unnecessarily complex security measures creates opportunities for compromised security.

-This design thinking principle fits naturally into information security.
-After all, nearly 90% of breaches are caused by negligent user behavior.
-Design thinking tells us to seamlessly blend cybersecurity controls into a user’s environment and to pay particular attention to smoothing out any complications or personal considerations that might complicate adherence.
-It takes these concerns seriously and designs a solution that corrects them, instead of wishing users would just follow technically perfect security controls that never survive contact with the real world.
+“This design thinking principle fits naturally into information security.
+After all, nearly 90% of breaches are caused by negligent user behavior,” maintains Rajat.
+“Design thinking tells us to seamlessly blend cybersecurity controls into a user’s environment and to pay particular attention to smoothing out any complications or personal considerations that might complicate adherence.
+It takes these concerns seriously and designs a solution that corrects them, instead of wishing users would just follow technically perfect security controls that never survive contact with the real world.”

 The time to implement well-thought-out security features is not during the crunch to finish a product.
-Designing for security should start at the beginning of the development, not be addressed by tacking on features at the end.
+Designing for security should start at the beginning of the development, not addressed by tacking on features at the end.
 Ultimately, developing the product with security in mind also saves money.
 It’s more expensive to tackle and solve security problems late in development.

-Ultimately, designing with security and the user in mind produces safer, easier to use products and systems.
+Ultimately, designing with security and the user in mind produces safer, easier-to-use products and systems.
 It improves the customer experience, benefiting everyone.